belsopky/upload-lab/README.md

 **Vulnerability:** Trusting client-provided Content-Type header

-**Scenario:** The server validates uploads by checking `$_FILES['file']['type']` only This value comes from the browser and can be easily forged The server does not verify actual file content or extension
+**Scenario:** The server validates uploads by checking `$_FILES['file']['type']` only.
+This value comes from the browser and can be easily forged.
+The server does not verify actual file content or extension.

 **Exploitation:**
 1. Create a PHP shell named `shell.php`